Last fact-checked 15 February 2020

 • Serenity Dental Clinic (Hanoi)• Australian Dental Clinic• Minh Thu Dental Clinic Hoang Ngan Branch

-This should be carried out early on in your trip as the dentist may want to see you again several days after the implant is inserted to check all is healing well before you return home.
-A wait of three to six months is required for the healing process to take place, when your jaw bone will fuse with the implant in a process called osseointegration.
-This provides a strong platform for your false tooth to be attached.
+A wait of three-to-six months is required for the healing process to take place, when your jaw bone will fuse with the implant in a process called osseointegration.
+This provides a strong platform for your replacement tooth (crown) to be attached.

-When you return for your next visit the abutment (the part which joins the false tooth to the implant) will be inserted.
-Your dentist will open up the gumline to expose the implant, insert the abutment and attach the false tooth (crown).
+When you return to Hanoi for your next visit, the abutment (the part which joins the false tooth to the implant) will be inserted.
+Your dentist will open up the gum line to expose the implant, insert the abutment and attach the replacement tooth (crown).
 You will be given a local anesthetic for this procedure, which shouldn’t take too long to carry out.

 You can save almost 80% on the cost of dental implants in Hanoi compared to what you would expect to pay at home: